ARDRES Market – Champ de Foire (Calais area): Thursday morning

 SAINT-OMER Market: Place Foch: Wednesday morning; Place Perpignan: Saturday morning

-Both days provide for a very big market, very lively, lots of visitors and great fun – well worth a visit.
+The Saturday market is very lively and great fun – well worth a visit.
 Lots of food stalls, some reflecting the Flemish influence of the area, lots of household goods and much else in a really nice setting where you can sit and have a coffee or a beer and watch the comings and goings and savour the atmosphere.

 St Omer is a nice town, worth a visit for its gardens, the Musee Henri Dupuis which houses a quite eccentric collection of items and the Hotel Sandelin which is now a museum of paintings, wood and ceramics.
 The town is also close to WWII sites of interest such as La Coupole and the Blokhaus which are well worth a day out for all the family.